rightscale-cookbooks/machine_tag/README.md

  * Bundler
  * Bindler

+This resource detects a Vagrant environment when the `node['cloud']['provider']` is set to `vagrant`.
+This value is set automatically when the `vagrant-ohai` plugin is installed.
+For test-kitchen tests, we set this value in the `.kitchen.yml` file.

 [Bindler][Bindler] is used to manage Vagrant plugins required by this resource.
 See [Bindler README][Bindler] on how to setup bindler.